Inspect-Elements/Inspect-Elements/security.md

 3. **Provide Information**: Include a detailed description of the vulnerability and steps to reproduce it if possible.
 We appreciate any additional context you can provide.

-4. **Response**: We will acknowledge your report within a eeek and work to address the issue promptly.
+4. **Response**: We will acknowledge your report within a week and work to address the issue promptly.

 5. **Public Disclosure**: Once the issue is resolved, we will coordinate with you on a public disclosure if necessary.